-For purposes of this policy, employees will be paid for travel time including from their approved park-out location to their first pickup, and their last drop off to their approved park-out location to their first pickup, and their last drop on to their approved park-out location.
+For purposes of this policy, employees will be paid for travel time including from their approved park-out location to their first pickup, and their last drop off to their approved park-out location.
 Employees will not be paid for travel time when the use of the Company vehicle is not required to attend Company functions (e.g. meetings, social events).